alperenozil/RssAndroidAppKotlin/README.md

 Please do not feel too stressed to complete all items.
-Assessment does not just include your solution, but project structuring, choosen architecture, naming conventions and how the project grows over time as seen in your commit history.
+Assessment does not just include your solution, but project structuring, chosen architecture, naming conventions and how the project grows over time as seen in your commit history.